RabaDaba1/mlops-churn-prediction/README.md

 dvc repro
 ```

 This command will execute all stages defined in `dvc.yaml`, including data processing, feature engineering, and model training.
-Each run will create a new versioned model artifact in W&B (e.g., `v0`, `v1`).
+The final `model_evaluation` step compares the newly trained model's performance (ROC AUC) against the current `latest` model in the W&B registry.
+If the new model performs better or equally, it is promoted by being logged to W&B with the `latest` alias, creating a new version (e.g., `v0`, `v1`).

 ## How to run the prediction service